Skip to main content

 Basic qualifications (required at time of application)

-At the time of application, candidates must be ABD (all but dissertation) or possess a PhD in social psychology or a closely related field.
-Candidates must also have a minimum of 3 publications or preprints in social psychology or a closely related field.
+Candidates must have a PhD or be ABD (all but dissertation) in Psychology, Neuroscience, Cognitive Science, Computer Science, or a related field.
+Candidates must also have a minimum of 3 publications or preprints in a relevant field.

 Additional qualifications (required at time of start)